mkitzan/tabular-print/README.rst

    between the end of the longest value in a column and that column's right vertical divider.
 Example: \|example of buffer=1 \|

--  printer (default print): allows user to write the output of dataprint to a file, or call some function with each line of dataprint's output as an argument.
+-  printer (default print): allows user to write the output of tabular-print to a file, or call some function with each line of tabular-print's output as an argument.
 Each line of output is a string, so be sure your function takes that into account.